 There are several ways in which people can be injured in a workplace accident in a prison.
 These can include (but are not limited to);

 - Slipping, tripping, or falling over – This type of injury can happen in many different ways and have numerous causes.
-They could be attributed to spills or wet floors, or they can be caused by floors having been maintained poorly.
+Slips, trips and falls could be attributed to spills or wet floors, or they can be caused by floors having been maintained poorly.

 - Strains and sprains – This can include things such as soft tissue injuries to the musculature or damage to the spine in some way.
 Many such cases can be caused by not following the correct manual handling techniques or be a secondary injury from tripping and falling over.